4 Reasons to get a Life Insurance Quote today

 Life Insurance in Alberta – What you Must Know

-How Can You Save on Life Insurance in Alberta?
+9 Ways to save on Life Insurance in Alberta?

 - Smoking impacts your health and insurance rates: Stop smoking well in advance (at least a year) before applying for a policy – otherwise, your premiums will double.
 Like cigars?
 Well, many life insurance companies consider smoking more than 1 cigar per month and you won’t be able to get non-smoker rates.